1986–87 in English football: Diary of the season

 9 May 1987 – Ian Rush completes his Liverpool career before signing for Juventus by scoring in a 3–3 draw at Chelsea.
-Norwich achieve the highest final position in their history when a 2–1 away win over Arsenal sees them finish fifth.
-Luton Town also achieve their highest-ever finish, securing seventh place in the final table despite a 3–1 defeat at Everton.
-Manchester City go down after a 2–0 defeat at West Ham, as do a Leicester side who could only manage a goalless draw at Oxford.
-Charlton are thrown a First Division lifeline when a 2–1 home win over QPR ensures that they occupy the relegation playoff place in the final table.
+Norwich City achieve the highest final position in their history when a 2–1 away win over Arsenal sees them finish fifth.
+Luton Town also achieve their highest finish, securing seventh place in the final table despite a 3–1 defeat at Everton.
+Manchester City go down after a 2–0 defeat at West Ham United, as do a Leicester City side who could only manage a goalless draw at Oxford United.
+Charlton Athletic are thrown a First Division lifeline when a 2–1 home win over Queens Park Rangers ensures that they occupy the relegation play-off place in the final table.
 Derby County are crowned champions of the Second Division, while Grimsby Town are relegated and Sunderland finish in the relegation playoff place.

 11 May 1987 – Champions Everton finish their League campaign by beating third-placed Tottenham Hotspur 1–0.

 16 May 1987 – Coventry City win the first major trophy of their history with a 3–2 victory after extra time over Tottenham Hotspur in the FA Cup final.
 A thrilling game had seen Clive Allen put Tottenham Hotspur ahead in the second minute with his 49th goal of the season, only for Dave Bennett to equalise in the ninth minute.
 Gary Mabbutt restored Tottenham's lead after 40 minutes, but Keith Houchen's 64th-minute equaliser for Coventry City forced extra time.
 The winning goal came in the 96th minute, when Gary Mabbutt scored an own goal.

 17 May 1987 – Sunderland are relegated to the Third Division for the first time in their history after being defeated on away goals in the Second Division relegation/Third Division promotion play-off semi-final by Gillingham, who will take on Swindon Town later this month to battle for a Second Division place.
-Bolton go into the Fourth Division for the first time after suffering a similar humiliation at the hands of Aldershot.
-More than 16,300 fans watch Wolves go through to the final where they will face Aldershot in a two-legged challenge for promotion to the Third Division.
+Bolton Wanderers go into the Fourth Division for the first time after suffering a similar humiliation at the hands of Aldershot.
+More than 16,300 fans watch Wolverhampton Wanderers go through to the final, where they will face Aldershot in a two-legged challenge for promotion to the Third Division.

 18 May 1987 – Graham Taylor resigns after 11 years as Watford manager to succeed Billy McNeill at relegated Aston Villa.
 During his time at Watford, Taylor took the club from the Fourth Division to the First, finishing league runners-up in their first top flight season and reaching the FA Cup final in their second.
 Southampton give a free transfer to their longest serving player Nick Holmes, the last remaining player from their 1976 FA Cup winning side.

 19 May 1987 – Mel Machin is named as the new manager of relegated Manchester City, with his predecessor Jimmy Frizzell remaining at the club as his assistant.
 Aston Villa begin rebuilding following relegation with the sale of defender Tony Dorigo to Chelsea for £450,000.